ankor-ai/Algorithms/Multi-Armed-Bandit-Problem/README.md

   <img src="./images/multi-armed-bandit.png">
 </p>

 Interestingly, many real problems can be reduced to the multi-armed bandit problem.
 In fact, any problem in which a fixed limited set of resources must be allocated between competing (alternative) choices in a way that maximizes their expected gain boils down to the multi-armed bandit problem.
-In order to convince you why this is true, let's take the example of advertisement selection on a website.
+In order to convince you why this is true, let's take a real problem of the ad selection on a web page.

-### Case study: advertisement selection on a website
+### Case study: the ad selection on a web page

+Image that we have N ads that we display to users each time they connect to a web page.
+We can only display one ad each time the user ask for the web page.
+We would like to maximize the probability that user click on the ad so that we can earn a fixed amount of dollars per click. as you can guess, the key question to answer is: which ad among the N ads we have should we display to maximize our profit ?

+Where is the analogy with the multi-armed bandit problem ?
+Well, Let's consider:
+* each ad as a bandit.
+* displaying an ad is equivalent to play with one-armed bandit.
+* the fact of earning a fixed amount of dollars if the user click on the ad equivalent to earn a fixed amount of dollars if we win a one-armed bandit game.

+Then, solving the ad selection strategy on a web page is exactly equivalent to solving the multi-armed bandit game.

+### The mathematical model of the multi-armed bandit problem

 ## How to solve this problem